Tich McFarlane: Public service career

 McFarlane joined the Department of Civil Aviation in 1948, where he became director of air transport and external relations.
 In this role he negotiated international travel arrangements for Qantas.
 He later became assistant director-general before transferring to the Department of Air in 1956 as departmental secretary.
 In 1963 he was appointed Commander of the Order of British Empire (CBE) for his work in negotiating the purchase of F-111 bombers from the United States.

-In 1967, McFarlane was caught up in the VIP aircraft affair, a controversy over the Holt Government's handling of RAAF VIP aircraft.
+In 1967, McFarlane was caught up in the VIP aircraft affair, a controversy over the Holt government's handling of RAAF VIP aircraft.
 He narrowly escaped being called before the Senate, which would have revealed that Prime Minister Harold Holt and Air Minister Peter Howson had misled parliament.
 Instead, the government's Senate leader John Gorton intervened by tabling the relevant information, thus sparing McFarlane from damaging his own minister's reputation.
 McFarlane "came through the VIP affair with his reputation enhanced".

-Farlane left the Department of Air in 1968 and was appointed by Gorton, the new prime minister, to a vacancy on the Public Service Board overseeing the Commonwealth Public Service.
+McFarlane left the Department of Air in 1968 and was appointed by Gorton, the new prime minister, to a vacancy on the Public Service Board overseeing the Commonwealth Public Service.
 The Canberra Times reported that the appointment was a "surprise" and that Gorton had rejected a list of three candidates put forward by his advisers.
 According to Lenox Hewitt, McFarlane made "a very substantial contribution and brought a new set of ideals and standards into the working of the Public Service Board, particularly in its relations with government departments".
-In 1973 the Whitlam Government appointed him to the newly created National Petroleum and Minerals Authority.
+In 1973 the Whitlam government appointed him to the newly created National Petroleum and Minerals Authority.
 He served on the executive for two years before retiring due to ill health, helping establish the authority's independence from the Public Service Board.

 Personal life

 McFarlane married Beryl Dunning in 1943, with whom he had two daughters.
 He was widowed in 1989 and died of motor neurone disease in Canberra on 19 August 2001.
+At time of passing, McFarlane had five grandchildren.